 Philosophy of legal sanctions and the historical development from common law to modern American criminal law.
 Classifications and general definitions of crimes.
 Common defenses to crimes.
-Prerequisite: AJS 101.
-Three lecture.

 AJS150.
 Arizona Detention Officers Basic Training Academy (6).

 Training in basic responsibilities required to be an Arizona Detention Officer.
 Development of professional abilities, and skills required for state certification.